-Action 4: Provide more information for tourists and Niueans returning overseas on which species are fully protected under CITES which may not be imported into signatory countries (e.g. coral, clam shells, turtle products).
+Action 1: Provide more information for tourists and Niueans returning overseas on the species that are fully protected under CITES and which may not be imported into signatory countries (e.g. coral, clam shells, turtle products).

-Issues regarding the offshore fisheries will not be discussed further here except to note that the SPC have prepared a National Fisheries assessment with options for developing these further (SPC 2000).
-Currently there is a bilateral agreement with Taiwan covering fishing in the 320,000 sq km of Niue's EEZ though no boats have currently obtained licenses under this agreement.
+Issues regarding the offshore fisheries will not be discussed further here except to note that the SPC have prepared a National Fisheries assessment with options for developing the resources further (SPC 2000).
+Currently there is a bilateral agreement with Taiwan covering fishing in the 320,000 sq. km. of Niue's EEZ although no boats have currently obtained licenses under this agreement.
 There should be enough information provided above from the NBSAP for the national assessment for the WSSD, including a list of necessary actions.
-The coastal part of the IWP is the element to be discussed here, to assist the development of a pilot project.

-It is clear from the consultations and literature review that the sustainable management of reef and inshore fisheries, and addressing likely over-harvesting within these, is the top priority issue within the marine area.
-It has been identified from the UNCED report onwards.
-Some progress has been made, such as the regulations covering quotas and minimum size classes' species, but these were based on overseas provisions and their appropriateness to the Niuean situation still has to be assessed (B.Pasisi, pers. comm.).
-This issue assumes particular priority because of the importance of food gleaned from reefs or fished inshore in the subsistence economy.
+It is clear from the consultations and a literature review that the sustainable management of reef and inshore fisheries, and addressing likely over-harvesting within these, is the priority marine issue as has been identified from the UNCED report onwards.
+Some progress has been made, such as the regulations covering quotas and minimum size classes for certain species, but these were based on overseas provisions and their appropriateness to the Niuean situation still has to be assessed (B.Pasisi, pers. comm.).
+The sustainable management of these fisheries assumes particular priority because of the importance to the subsistence economy of food harvested from reefs or caught inshore.

 The use of marine reserves as one means to address this issue has also come up frequently in discussions.
-Again, some progress can be seen with the formation of the Anono Marine Reserve, which appears to have gained general acceptance even though it is not yet formally backed by any legislation.
-However there may be more scope for reinforcing traditional conservation measures such as the imposition of fono or tapu rather than an overseas-style gazetted reserve.
+Again some progress can be seen with the formation of the Anono Marine Reserve, which appears to have gained general acceptance even though it is not yet formally backed by any legislation.
+However there may be more scope for reinforcing traditional conservation measures such as the imposition of fono or tapu rather than a overseas-style gazetted reserve.

-Other issues raised, which will be addressed in later sections include land-based pollutants and invasive species.
-However, these appear to pose a minor or more localised threat to fisheries resources than over-harvesting.
+Other issues raised, to be addressed in later sections, include land-based pollutants and invasive species.
+However these appear to pose a minor or more localised threat to fisheries resources than over-harvesting.